International Business Advisory Board

 Hazel has recently been elected as a member of the Executive Committee of the International Institute of Fisheries Economics and Trade, the global professional association for fisheries economists.

-Catherine’s early career was in business management within the legal profession, after which she entered the third sector
+Catherine’s early career was in business management within the legal profession, after which she entered the third sector where she quickly progressed to senior management in roles that

 Catherine has always had an interest in the environment and in her own time has undertaken studies in environmental